DennisSchulmeister/MicroKlavier/README.md

 more compact, robust and easier to understand code at the cost of raw performance.
 Hopefully, using the two native code emitters from MicroPython, it should still be possible to achieve acceptable performance.
-Another aim is therefor to examine how far Python can be used for complex real- DSP and which benefits there are to it.
+Another aim is therefor to examine how far Python can be used for complex real-time DSP and which benefits there are to it.

 <!-- TODO: Images, sound demos, videos, ... once there is something to show  -->